hashicorp/terraform-provider-aws/website/docs/d/iam_user_ssh_key.html.markdown

 * `encoding` - (Required) Specifies the public key encoding format to use in the response.
 To retrieve the public key in ssh-rsa format, use `SSH`.
 To retrieve the public key in PEM format, use `PEM`.
 * `ssh_public_key_id` - (Required) The unique identifier for the SSH public key.
-* `username` - (Required) The name of the IAM user assocaited with the SSH public key.
+* `username` - (Required) The name of the IAM user associated with the SSH public key.

 ## Attributes Reference